 The Board authorizes the Superintendent to develop discrimination and harassment awareness training for students and employees.
-In addition, the Superintendent shall display this policy and complementary grievance procedures in a prominent place in each district building and publish this policy in all student handbooks and employee policy and procedures manual.
+In addition, the Superintendent shall publish this policy in all student handbooks and employee policy and procedures manual.

 Grievance Coordinator

 The Title IX Coordinator's responsibilities include overseeing the District's response to Title IX reports and complaints and identifying and addressing any patterns or systemic problems revealed by such reports and complaints.
 The Title IX Coordinator must have knowledge of the requirements of Title IX, of the District's policies and procedures on sex discrimination, and of all complaints raising Title IX issues throughout the District.
 To accomplish this, the Title IX Coordinator must be informed of any report or complaint raising Title IX issues, even if the report or complaint was initially filed with another individual or office or if the investigation will be conducted by another individual or office.
 The board designates the Human Resources Director as the Title IX Coordinator.
 He/She may be contacted at: 444 4th Street West, Dickinson, ND 58601 or 701-456-0002.